PBC48/ECE-3400-Fall-2018/docs/lab4.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/0lKN7Tkrx0Q?controls=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Color Detection
 For color detection, we use a module call the Image Processor.
 The image processor samples at the same rate as the VGA board at 25 MHz.
-We set a boundary within the resolution of each image and then count the number of blue and red in each pixel.
+We set a boundary within the resolution of each image and then count the amount of blue and red in each pixel.

 ```vhdl
 always @(posedge CLK) begin